Barbatos6669/PiPinPP/CONTRIBUTING.md

 - Be respectful and welcoming.
 - Review our [Code of Conduct](CODE_OF_CONDUCT.md) before participating.
 - All experience levels are welcome!
+- **Join our Discord server** for real-time discussions and support!

 ---

 ## Questions & Feedback

 Have questions or want to share your experience switching from Arduino?

-Open an issue or join discussions—your input helps shape PiPin++!
+**For real-time help:** Join our Discord community
+**For formal issues:** Open a GitHub issue
+**For casual discussion:** Discord is the best place to connect with other makers!

 ---